ImmuneDynamics/ImmuneDynamics.github.io/resources/resources-flow.md

 ![Flow](https://raw.githubusercontent.com/tomashhurst/tomashhurst.github.io/master/images/Tech.png)

 In flow cytometry, a suspension of single cells is labelled with antibodies against various surface or intracelluar targets.
 These antibodies are conjugated to fluorescent molecules (fluorophores) which, when excited by a laser, emit light that is captured by a fluorescence detector.
 The use of multiple lasers and detectors allow us to label cells with up to 26 individual fluorophore conjugated antibodies using our existing assays.
+Fore more information on the flow and spectral cytometry instruments at the Sydney Cytometry Core Research Facility, see [this page](https://sydneycytometry.org.au/flowcytometry).

 **Spectral vs conventional cytometry**: